AwsAqh/PTM_localhost/README.md

-# PTM: Cloud-Based Image Classification Platform
+# Portable Teachable Machine: Cloud-Based Image Classification Platform

 ## Overview

 PTM is a full-stack platform for training, managing, and deploying custom image classification models.
 Users can upload datasets, train models using transfer learning (ResNet, GoogLeNet, MobileNetV2), and classify new images via a modern web interface.
 The system supports cloud storage (Cloudinary, Google Cloud Storage) and robust handling of out-of-distribution images.

+**Note:** PTM also includes a mobile app, and supports capturing images directly from a Raspberry Pi device.
+This makes it a truly portable teachable machine, enabling on-the-go data collection and model training from various devices.

 ---